nathanielrb/time-in-microKanren/paper.md

     (and p (force p))))
 ```

-Here is a simple example that demonstrates its internal workings.
+We are ready for a simple example that demonstrates its basic operation.

 ```
 (define *db* 1)